-I came home this summer after having enjoyed all kinds of GFL (good, fresh, local) food at the University of Nebraska and wanted to grow some myself.
-After searching instructables I came to realize that there were no complete how-to's on a simple, some what cheap, vegetable garden that would be suitable for the suburbs, let alone in hot So Cal.
+After searching instructables I came to realize that there were no complete how-to's on a simple, some what cheap, vegetable garden that would be suitable for the suburb.
 Naturally, a few thrift store books later I had a plan and here are the fruits (pun totally intended) of that labor!

 Two books I would highly recommend looking at before starting:

 -"Reader's Digest Illustrated Guide to Gardening" (a very good reference book-$5 at thrift)

 -"The Victory Garden Companion" (overall good and very "pretty" book that covers all gardening aspects- $9 at close out store)

 3. Growing and Watering System (including problems experienced and Fixes)

 Dirt/compost x7 or more - may end up about 60 dollars!